sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 Devise a state transition tree for the microwave state machine.

 **Exercise 13.**
-Again consider the state machine requirements for the microwave.
+Again, consider the state machine requirements for the microwave.
 There appears to be some redundancy in the defrosting and warming up functionality, which potentially can be described using super states (also called OR-states).
 Which effect does this have on the total number of states and transitions for the resulting diagram with a super state?